 What is the maximum allowable leakage current for a medical power supply?

-The maximum allowable leakage current for a medical device, and therefore its power supply, depends on a number of factors.
+Leakage current requirements for medical devices, and their subsequent power supplies, depend on a number of factors.

 Location of Use

 The standards that apply to a medical device depend on the geographical locations it will be used in (and more than one standard may apply).
 One of the most widely used standard is the EN 60601-1.
 EN 60601-1 is a body of safety standards regarding Medical Electrical Equipment that is recognized by the United States, Canada, EU, and other countries.
 Among the 60601-1 standards set by the International Electrotechnical Commission are stringent limits on allowable leakage current in medical electrical equipment, under set test conditions.

 According to the 60601-1 standards, PC-based power supplies are categorized as a component of a movable or stationary device.
 Due to their method of electrical insulation, they are categorized as Class I, which must have both sufficient insulation and a protective earth ground to protect against electric shock.

 Maximum leakage current for a medical device is determined by the end application – that is, whether the device is connected to a patient or not using an Applied Part, and if so, how it is connected.
 An Applied Part is the part of the medical electrical equipment that necessarily comes that comes into contact with the patient (like an ECG lead).
 Equipment with Type B (body) Applied Parts are designed to operate within a patient’s vicinity without making direct electrical contact (MRI scanners, or X-ray machines, for example).
 Type BF (body floating) Applied Parts are designed to make direct contact (like blood pressure monitors or ultrasound).
 Type CF (cardiac floating) Applied Parts are designed to make contact with the heart (like defibrillators).